lordmilko/i686-elf-tools/README.md

     ./i686-elf-tools.sh
     ```

-    A full takes approximately 2 hours on a 4xCPU virtual machine.
+    A full run takes approximately 2 hours on a 4xCPU virtual machine.

 5. When the script completes you will have two zip files containing your i686-elf toolchain